kztk-m/sparcl/README.md

 ------------

 * The importing feature is not thoroughly tested yet.
-* We are experimenting code generation for integration to other systems such as Haskell/GHC.
-This functionality is partially implemented and the system places such generated Haskell files under the directory `.sparcl`.
 * The primitive operations now have linear function types (such as `(+) : Int -o Int -o Int`), but they may have unrestricted function types (such as `(+) : Int -> Int -> Int`).
 * Pretty-printing for tuple values is suboptimal.